Marissa Shubin, Practice Manager

 Emily Reid, Team Lead & Client Service Representative

 As someone who enjoys animals and social work, Emily has found a passion in working with our incredible clients and their amazing pets here at CVVH and PTVC.
 Emily joined our team in November of 2017, working full time to help ensure the highest standards of excellence we strive to provide.
-Some of Emily’s responsibilities include answering phones, scheduling appointments, checking clients in and out of our facility, client records, medication requests, client education, serving as our initial point of contact, and much more.
+Some of Emily’s responsibilities include assisting our practice manager, answering phones, scheduling appointments, checking clients in and out of our facility, client records, medication requests, client education, serving as our initial point of contact, and much more.

-“Port Townsend has always felt like a home for me.
+“Port Townsend has always felt like home to me.
 I’ve been looking for a career as well as an environment that truly feels like home.
 I have definitely found my calling here – it’s somewhere I know I can be successful and have fun at the same time,” Emily says.
 “The staff is very family oriented in the sense that we feel like a big family and definitely care about the love and bond that you share with your pet.
 I really see the therapeutic qualities that pets can have on people.”

 Hannah Peterson, Team Lead & Client Service Representative